U.S. General Services Administration R.H. Limbaugh Sr. Federal Courthouse

 Challenge

-The Rush Limbaugh Sr. Courthouse is a four-story building complete with an 85-foot atrium, which houses three federal courtrooms, US Marshals service office and holding cells, General Service Administration offices, and the Department of Homeland Security offices.
+The Rush Limbaugh Sr. Courthouse is a four story building that houses an 85 foot atrium, three federal courtrooms, a U.S. Marshals service office and holding cells, General Services Administration offices, and the Department of Homeland Security offices.
 The courthouse had been experiencing higher than expected energy use, which increased after a recent building automation system (BAS) upgrade.

 Approach